Responsible travel

 Places & seasons less travelled

 Similarly, there are less well known places in Scotland that are fantastic but often overlooked when holiday plans are made.
 On the other hand there are tourism hotspots in danger of over-tourism.
-We love finding the hidden gems – such as Angus and the Scottish Borders – and inviting guest to discover them too.
+We love finding the hidden gems – such as Argyll’s Secret Coast and the Scottish Borders – and invite guest to discover them too.
+We’re working on the itinerary for a new textile tour of the Scottish Borders in the South of Scotland for September 2026 – watch this space!

 Borders MS